dayanacavalcante/Obesity-Estimate/README.md

 ### **Why?**

-Contribute to the initial idea of the research article in the creation of intelligent computational tools to identify the level of obesity of an individual, complementing with the detection of the group with the highest health risk and providing the algorithm with a better performance for future classification analyzes.
+Contribute to the initial idea of the research article in the creation of intelligent computational tools to identify the level of obesity of an individual.

 ## **Load Data**